-Seventy-five years ago, almost 900 Unangan people were removed from their homes by the U.S. government and interned in southeast Alaska.
+Seventy-five years ago, almost 900 Unangan people were removed from their homes by the U.S. government and interred in southeast Alaska.

 Officials said they were trying to protect Native communities from the Japanese during World War II.
 But the Unangax were forced to live in crowded camps with little access to food, water, or medical attention.

-This week, we heard from Unalaskan descendants of the evacuees about what that difficult history means to them and why it shouldn't be forgotten.
+This week, we heard from Unalaskan descendants of the evacuees about what that difficult history means to them.

 “My father Sergie Krukoff is from Nikolski, and my late mother Mariamna Merculief was from St. George Island of the Pribilofs.
 There are times I almost feel blessed that both of my parents were evacuees.
 I know that’s strange to say, but I am very proud of my parents.
 They survived.”